Splatter film: Torture porn

 In the 2000s—particularly 2003–2009—a body of films was produced that combined elements of the splatter and slasher film genres.
-The films were dubbed "torture porn" by critics and detractors, most notably by David Edelstein, who is thought to have coined the term.
+The films were dubbed "torture porn" by critics and detractors, most notably by David Edelstein, who coined the term in a 2006 article.
 Like their splatter forerunners, torture porn films reputedly emphasize depictions of violence, gore, nudity, torture, mutilation and sadism.
 Also like splatter films, the extent to which torture porn lives up to its sensational reputation has been disputed.

-Filmmaker Eli Roth's Hostel (2005), released in January 2006, was the first to be called torture porn by critic Edelstein, but the classification has since been applied to Saw and its sequels (though its creators disagree with the classification), The Devil's Rejects (2005), Wolf Creek (2005), and the earlier films Baise-moi (2000) and Ichi the Killer (2001).
+The torture porn label has been applied to films including Baise-moi (2000), Ichi the Killer (2001), Saw (2004) and its sequels (though its creators disagree with the classification), Hostel (2005), The Devil's Rejects (2005), and Wolf Creek (2005).
 A difference between this group of films and earlier splatter films is that they are often mainstream Hollywood films that receive a wide release, and have comparatively high production values.